 There is no fee if you go to a teller at any bank that displays the MasterCard logo to get your benefits in cash.

 Yes.
 Depending on the bank, the fee for a check may vary.
-The cost at Chase for a bank check to close an account is $12.50.
-Ask before you complete the transaction at other banks.

 You can use your Direct Payment Card without a fee to make purchases at any location that displays the MasterCard logo.

 Depending on the type of agreement the vendor has with the bank, there may be a fee to get cash back.
 You should ask about any fees before you proceed with the transaction.

 You can use your Direct Payment Card to withdraw cash, surcharge-free at Chase and Allpoint ATMs in the United States.
 Just look for ATMs that display the logos on the back of your Card.
 To find an ATM near you:

 You can also use your Card to get a cash advance at no charge at a teller window in any bank that displays the MasterCard logo.
 MasterCard is also accepted at hundreds of thousands of businesses where you can make purchases and sometimes get cash back with your purchase.
 The amount of cash back allowed may vary by store, as will the fee they may charge.
 Be sure to ask the clerk about debit card fees before you begin your transaction.

 You can get your benefits in cash or as a check from: